 How will I be assessed?

-Similarly, at A Level there are 2 exams, each worth 35%, and a 30% assessment of production work.
+There are 2 exams, each worth 35%, and a 30% assessment of production work.

-The exams at A Level are 150 minutes long and consist of answering 3 extended response questions on Component 1 and 4 extended response questions on Component 2.
+The exams at A-Level are 150 minutes long and consist of answering 3 extended response questions on Component 1 and 4 extended response questions on Component 2.

-On both AS and A Level courses there is a creative production element which allows you to showcase the film-making or screenwriting skills you have developed during the course:
+There is a creative production element which allows you to showcase the film-making or screenwriting skills you have developed during the course:

 - Short Film (video)